rmetzler/NoSQL-for-Dependable-Systems/README.md

 ## Fault Model
 On very large e-commerce websites like Amazon people order every minute _TODO: WRITE SOME FACTS_.
 Amazon has statistics showing a causal connection between response time of the amazon.com website and the time potential customers spend on the website. _TODO: SOURCE?_
-The customer's shopping cart has to be allways accessible for writes and the slightest outage has direct significant financial consequences.
+The customer's shopping cart has to be always accessible for writes and the slightest outage has direct significant financial consequences.

 But on the other side failures are the normal case, not an exception.
 Disks fail, the network experiences partitioning and whole data centers could become potentially unavailable because of natural disasters like hurricanes.

-What our big e-commerce websites need is a datastore that is allways read and write enabled, even in presence of network partitions.
-Data must be replicated accross multiple datacenters and these datacenters may be located hundreds of kilometers away from each other and even on different continents.
+What our big e-commerce websites need is a datastore that is always read and write enabled, even in presence of network partitions.
+Data must be replicated across multiple datacenters and these datacenters may be located hundreds of kilometers away from each other and even on different continents.

 ## Replication

 _Replication_ is one of the fundamental ideas for fault tolerant systems.
-But replicating data accross datacenters located several hundreds of kilometers away from each other takes time.
+But replicating data across datacenters located several hundreds of kilometers away from each other takes time.
 Using a traditional RDBMS with ACID style transactions to replicate data in a distributed transaction may be slow and not very scalable.
 Synchronous atomic updates would not be tolerant towards network partitions.

 Asynchronous updates can't be atomic, but they are potentially more resistant in case of network partitioning as these are usually transient faults.